Tamenglong district

-Tamenglong district (Meitei pronunciation:/tæmɛŋˈlɒŋ/) is one of the 16 districts of Manipur state in northeastern India.
+Tamenglong district (Meitei pronunciation: /tæmɛŋˈlɒŋ/) is one of the 16 districts of Manipur state in northeastern India.
+In 2011, Tamenglong was the least populous district in Manipur.
+In 2016, the Nungba subdivision was separated as a separate district.
+Tamenglong district is also the largest district of Manipur in 2024 with an area of 3,315 km2.

 History

 In 1919, the British Government established four sub-divisions office in Manipur Hills known as North East Sub-Division, North West Sub-Division, South East Sub-Division and South West Sub-Division.
 The Headquarters of North West Sub-Division was set up at Khunjao, Tamenglong Village (Nriangluang) and Mr. William Shaw was appointed as the Sub-Divisional Officer.
 In 1923, the headquarters of Northwest sub-division was shifted to the present site known as Tamenglong headquarters some 3 km away from Khunjao.
 Later the Manipur North West sub-division was renamed as Tamenglong Sub-Division.
 Tamenglong became a full-fledged district in 1969 and the first Deputy Commissioner was posted.

 Geography

-This district is bounded by Nagaland state on the north, by Senapati district on the north and east, by Churchandpur district on the south and by Imphal West district and Assam state on the west.
-Tamenglong town is the headquarters of this district.
-The district occupies an area of 4391 km.
+This district is bounded by Nagaland state and Senapati district on the north, by the Assam state on the west, by the newly created Noney district on the south and by Kangpokpi district (formerly part of Senapati district) on the east.
+The Tamenglong town is the headquarters of this district.
+The 2011 district, including the Nungba subdivision, occupies an area of 4753 sq km.